BARON BLOOD

 The movie starts off with a shot of a 747 flying and the kind of ugly music that they make fun of in Austin Powers movies - and even old Benny Hill shows!
 The music was by Stelvio Cipriani and it is awful!
 American distributor, Samuel Z. Arkoff, hated it and back in 1972, had legendary experimental jazz musician, Les Baxter, completely re-score the film.

 Now Les Baxter was a wild man.
-He scored most of Roger Corman's early Horror movies with the likes of Boris Karloff and Vincent Price and created what was called the "Exotica Movement" because there was just no other word to describe the dude's sound!
+He scored most of Roger Corman's early Horror movies with the likes of Boris Karloff and Vincent Price and co-created what was called the "Exotica Movement" because there was just no other word to describe the dude's sound!
 Check out his albums that still exist today.
-If you enjoy those old Corman, Karlof, and Price flicks, Les Baxter's music is what you hear in your head when you think of Horror movies.
+If you enjoy those old Corman, Karloff, and Price flicks, Les Baxter's music is what you hear in your head when you think of Horror movies.
 Unfortunately, modern BARON BLOOD DVDs return the Stelvio score and that is what we have to hear.

 Ol' Sam was on the right track.